Spinchies/Process-Killer/README.md

 # Process-Killer
-Application to kill GTA5 and Cheat Engine with a textbox to input another application.
+Application to kill GTA5 and Cheat Engine with a textbox to input another applications name.

 This was made because Stand Menu keeps the GTA executable running in the background when it crashes and it's difficult to find in task manager.